List of American Gladiators events: 1993–96

 In keeping with the aesthetic overhaul AG went through at the start of its fifth season, the Eliminator too was given a makeover inspired by the British Gladiators course in use at the time.
 While most of the course remained the same, three new obstacles were added in season five and a fourth in season seven.

-In seasons five and six, the Gladiators' involvement was limited to "enforcing" the time penalties for falling off the hand bike.
-(The Gladiators were removed altogether for season seven (penalties would be enforced by game judges) as well as both seasons of the 2008 revival.)
+In seasons five and six, the Gladiators' involvement was limited to allowing contenders to climb back on the platform after a game judge enforced the time penalties with a stopwatch for falling off the hand bike.
+In season seven, the Gladiators did not participate in the game, with the game judge enforcing penalties.
+Gladiators did not participate in the course in both seasons of the 2008 revival.

 The major changes for season five involved the start and finish of the event.
 The contenders began at the base of a tower, which they would scale by using a modified Versaclimber machine.
 Once at the top of the tower, they would use a slide to reach the handbike.
 The series also borrowed a cue from its British counterpart and moved the treadmill ramp to the end of the course to serve as the penultimate obstacle, with the belts slowed and two attempts to scale the treadmill allowed before a contender could walk up the side.
 Once at the top of the ramp, the contenders would then swing on a rope and break through a paper barrier to finish the Eliminator.
+As a result, the referee was positioned at the base of the top of the treadmill, with the game judge enforcing head starts and lanes.

 The Eliminator course introduced in season five remained in place for the remainder of the series, except for one change made for the final season.
 The spinning cylinders after the handbike were done away with, replaced by two pits filled with plastic balls which the contenders had to wade through.
 After the second ball pit, there was a short wall to climb to reach the cargo net.

 International tournaments

-For both International Gladiators tournaments, which were held in the National Indoor Arena in Birmingham, England where the British series taped, the Eliminator course from that series was used and consisted of these obstacles.
+For both International Gladiators tournaments, which were made by London Weekend Television for ITV in the UK, and held in the National Indoor Arena in Birmingham, England where the British series taped, the Eliminator course from that series was used and consisted of these obstacles.